 MJR is a Christian organisation.
 We believe it is God's unconditional, loving intention that all people, regardless of background, beliefs, ethnicity, gender or sexuality, should have the right to justice, dignity, skills, equality and a chance to work and hope for the future.

 Shalom is a frequently occurring term in the Bible used to express the outcome of this desire.
-Usually translated as "peace", the original Hebrew word is far richer, denoting a deep sense of wellbeing in body, mind and spirit.
+Usually translated as "peace", this Hebrew word denotes a deep sense of wellbeing in body, mind and spirit.
 It is a concept common to the three great Abrahamic Faiths: Judaism, Christianity and Islam.

 It is our belief that denial of access to those rights and that shalom through limited opportunity or oppression is a violation of God's intention.
 Such has been the legacy of colonial slavery and industrial exploitation.